-- 2: VREF current is from RA3 pin or VDD pin, whichever is selected as reference input. - 3: The A/D conversion result never decreases with an increase in the input voltage and has no missing codes. - 4: Maximum allowed impedance for analog voltage source is 10 k Ω .
-This requires higher acquisition time.
+- 2: VREF current is from RA3 pin or VDD pin, whichever is selected as reference input. - 3: The A/D conversion result never decreases with an increase in the input voltage, and has no missing codes.

 [†] Data in "Typ" column is at 5V, 25°C unless otherwise stated.
 These parameters are for design guidance only and are not tested.